SAS-Neonlium/homebridge-smartthings/README.md

 ```
 ### 2. Register your SmartThings app

-Look at the log output of your local server or Glitch app.
-You should see something like this:
+Look at the log output of your local server, You should see something like this:
 ```
 Target URL -- Copy this value into the targetUrl field of you app creation request: https://315e5367357f.ngrok.app